 Abstract

-Coastal urban centres have dramatically increased during the last decades.
-In spite of global pressures, coastal research integrating urban areas are still very scarce.
-To examine what aspects have been investigated in this area, a systematic revision of literature under the concept of coastal urban ecology was made.
-Articles were selected following a decision tree and data was classified using the Pickett’s paradigms in-, of-, and for- the city plus other categories of classification.
-A total of 237 publications, developed in 51 countries fitted our criteria.
-Most of 36% of the articles were made in only three countries.
+Coastal urban areas have dramatically increased during the last decades.
+However, coastal research integrating urban areas are still scarce.
+To examine research advances and critical gaps , a systematic review of the literature on urban ecology was performed.
+Articles were selected following a structured decision tree and data were classified into main research themes, countries, types of cities, Pickett’s paradigms in-, of-, and for- the city among other categories.
+A total of 237 publications from 51 countries fitted our selection criteria.
+Thirty six percent of the articles came from three countries.
 Human dimension research in coastal urban areas emerged as a critical gap.
 Results suggest that multiple aspects of coastal urban ecology are developing slowly and present a big challenge to integrate marine and terrestrial studies to represent coastal ecosystems.
-Further research should explore social-ecological linkages and stewardship incentives in coastal urban areas to generate sustainable cities and conserve the remaining natural areas on the coast.
+There are research gaps on social-ecological linkages and stewardship incentives in coastal urban areas to generate sustainable cities and conserve the remaining natural areas on the coast.

 In a nutshell:

-• Population in coastal urban cities is increasing over the years, generating one of the biggest perturbation to a marine-terrestrial ecotone.
+• Population in coastal urban cities is increasing, however research has lagged behind.

-• The literature review shows that urban coastal studies have been increasing.
-Most of the research have focused on ecology and few in human dimensions, such as social-ecological interactions and environmental policy-planning.
+• A literature review on coastal urban ecology shows that while studies have been increasing, most focus on ecological aspects.
+Few studies target social-ecological interactions and environmental policy-planning.

-• Coastal urban ecology studies show an important bias in where the research is made, marine ecosystems within coastal environments have been under looked.
+• Studies are geographically, ecosystem and disciplinary biased.

-• One of the biggest challenges for coastal urban ecology research is to begin research in countries with high rate of population growing, to understand city expansion and to guarantee sustainable coastal cities in the future.
+• Addressing critical biases in coastal urban ecology research is key to support ongoing urbanization trends, especially in developing and mid-income countries.

+Introduction

 Urban ecology in a developing world

 The world’s population is increasing annually.
 By 2018, 55% of people lived in urban areas (United Nations and Social Affairs 2018), where cities grow in number and size, forming large mega-cities (United Nations and Social Affairs 2014).
 This high level of urbanisation stress presented during the last years have required science-based information about the effects of humans over natural areas and the change of patterns and processes linking cities and natural elements (e.g. Lubchenco et al. 1991; Grimm et al. 2008).
 Initial research in urban environments believed these areas were not able to sustain wildlife and the complex processes involved.
-However, this idea started to change in the first part of the ’70s when urban ecology began studying species distributions in cities and its drivers (Sukopp 1998; Grimm et al. 2008).
+However, this changed in the first part of the ’70s when urban ecology began studying species distributions in cities and its drivers (Sukopp 1998; Grimm et al. 2008).